 This documentary focuses on beauty standards and body image in America.

-As a Women's Studies major who once went through a phase of auditioning at modeling agencies as a five-foot-eight, 125 pound student in an XS skirt and was considered ten pounds "too heavy" to really compete...
-I was horrified to see this film's depictions of our culture's RIDICULOUSLY IMPOSSIBLE scams of encouraging insecurity and false idealism in the otherwise BRILLIANT BRAINS of our capable girls and women.
+As a Women's Studies major who once went through a phase of auditioning at modeling agencies at 5'8" and 125 pounds in a size 0 skirt—still considered ten pounds "too heavy" to really compete—I was disgusted to see more depictions of our culture's RIDICULOUSLY IMPOSSIBLE standards and scams of encouraging insecurity and false idealism in the otherwise brilliant brains of our capable girls and women.

-Ladies especially: take pride in yourself exactly the way you are, and enjoy this powerful film:
+Ladies especially: take pride in yourself exactly the way you are, and feel free to enjoy this powerful film.